softwaremill/kcpilot/README.md

 A CLI-first Kafka health diagnostics tool that automatically collects cluster signals, identifies issues, and provides actionable remediation guidance.
 KafkaPilot combines SSH-based data collection with AI-powered analysis using LLM integration.

+> ⚠️ **Innovation Hub Project**: This project is part of SoftwareMill's Innovation Hub and is currently in MVP stage.
+While functional, it may contain bugs and has significant room for improvement.
+We welcome feedback and contributions!
+>
+> Treat this project as a base, invent your own tasks and share them with the world by opening a pull request.

 ## Features

 - **SSH-based data collection** - Collects comprehensive cluster data through SSH bastion hosts